 - Interest Rate

-Interest rates can vary from a financial institution to another.
-Higher the rate of interest, greater will be the cost of loan, and vice-versa.
-There are several government schemes and special deals for agriculture sector, small and medium sized enterprises, and women entrepreneurs.
-Here, there is a discount up to 2% on standard rate applicable.
+Interest rates can vary from one financial institution to another.
+The higher the rate of interest, the greater will be the cost of the loan, and vice-versa.
+There are several government schemes and special deals for the agriculture sector, small and medium-sized enterprises, and women entrepreneurs.
+Here, there is a discount of up to 2% on the standard rate applicable.

-Public banks may charge a lower rate of interest than private banks and NBFCs, but you should not take this information on face-value.
-Many times it is the vice-versa.
-So, it is always better to compare rate of interest on business loan across banks and NBFCs, before finalizing on a deal.
+Public banks may charge a lower rate of interest than private banks and NBFCs, but you should not take this information at face value.
+Many times it is vice-versa.
+So, it is always better to compare the rate of interest on business loans across banks and NBFCs, before finalizing a deal.

 - Loan Tenure

 Let us understand the relationship between a business loan’s cost and its tenure.
 The tenure of the loan is usually between 6 months and 5 years.
-The longer the loan’s tenure; higher will be the overall cost, and vice-versa.
-By referring to the above given scenario, if you borrow Rs.
+The longer the loan’s tenure; the higher will be the overall cost, and vice-versa.
+By referring to the above-given scenario, if you borrow Rs.
 10 lakhs for 3 years, the interest amount payable will be Rs.1,212,982.
 The monthly instalment will be Rs.
 33,694.
-Notice that the EMI amount increases on a shorter-tenure but the overall interest payment decreases.
+Notice that the EMI amount increases on a shorter tenure but the overall interest payment decreases.